JamesClonk/terraform-vcloud-kubernetes/README.md

 The amount of worker nodes can be set to anything between 1 and 100.
 Do not set it to a number higher than that, this Terraform module currently supports only a maximum of 100 worker nodes!

+> **Note**: Be aware that if you use less than 3 workers you should also decrease the default replica count of Longhorn volumes, either in the Longhorn global settings or for each volume itself.
+Otherwise they will be in a degraded state (since Longhorn can't provide the requested amount of replicas with less worker nodes) and might not work at all!

 ### Provisioning

 Install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) on your machine if you do not have it already.